Trump removes official overseeing jobs data after dismal employment report

 Trump later posted: “In my opinion, today’s Jobs Numbers were RIGGED in order to make the Republicans, and ME, look bad.”

 The charge that the data was faked is an explosive one that threatens to undercut the political legitimacy of the U.S. government's economic data, which has long been seen as the “gold standard” of economic measurement globally.
-Economists and Wall Street investors have long accepted the data as free from political bias.
+Economists and Wall Street investors have for decades generally accepted the data as free from political bias.

 Trump’s move to fire McEntarfer represented another extraordinary assertion of presidential power.
 He has wielded the authority of the White House to try to control the world’s international trade system, media companies, America’s top universities and Congress’ constitutional power of the purse, among other institutions.